knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-30-course-two-week-four-final-project.markdown

 To solve it I first looked at [actionpack-page_caching](https://github.com/rails/actionpack-page_caching) but after reading the documentation it was clear that it wasn't suitable for applications such as mine where users logged in and the information was dynamic.

-I then came across another way of doing it with an application called [Dalli](https://github.com/mperham/dalli) and this worked brilliantly when a user wasn't logged in.
-The first request look as long as normal but any subsequent requests to that same page were lightning quick!
-The problem came when logging in because as soon as I did that I would get the following error:
+I then came across another way of doing it with an application called [Dalli](https://github.com/mperham/dalli) and this also works really well for static content due to a complete page cache but I need to figure out how to handle the dynamic sections to either delete or alter the cache.
+Some reading needed I think!

-    ActionController::InvalidAuthenticityToken in SessionsController#create

-I assume this is something to do with page caching but when I check the error logs I can see that an authenticity token is being sent in the params.
-I don't know if it is caching an old token and trying to use that but I still get the same issue even after clearing the cache on my browser.
-If anyone out there can point me in the direction of a fix for this I'd greatly appreciate it.
-For the time being I'll just have to put up with a slight delay on the requests.

 ##Conclusion